Blue-Rabbit-Vet/data-integration-code-challenge/README.md

 # Running Application
 The docker-compose file that was supplied has been updated to run all parts of the requirements.
 I have added mongodb for my database, playerapp for my java backend, and react-ui for the frontend.

+Before running docker compose you will need to put the images for the backend and frontend into your local docker repository.

+1) Navigate to root directory and run 'docker build -t playerapplication .'
+2) After that navigate to root/frontend/front-end and run 'docker build -t frontend .'
+3) You should now see these images in your local docker repository.

 Navigate to root directory and run, docker compose up